jpasqua/PurpleHaze/README.md

 1. Download and install the [`ESP8266 Sketch Data Upload`](https://github.com/esp8266/arduino-esp8266fs-plugin) plugin.
 For ESP32, use the [ESP32 Sketch Data Upload plugin](https://github.com/me-no-dev/arduino-esp32fs-plugin) plugin.
 Note that installing this plugin is not the same as installing a normal Arduino library.
 Follow the installation instructions [here](https://github.com/esp8266/arduino-esp8266fs-plugin#installation).
 If you have installed successfully, you will see a new menu item in the Arduino IDE Tools menu.
 See the screen shot below.
 2. Copy or link the `wt` directory from [*WebThing*](https://github.com/jpasqua/WebThing) `data` directory to the *PurpleHaze* `data` directory.
 When you're done you'll have a `data` directory that contains a number of `HTML` files and a `wt` subdirectory.
 The `wt` subdirectory will also contain `HTML` files.
 3. You need to reserve some flash memory space for the file system.
-In the Tools menu of the Arduino IDE you will see a `Flash Size` submenu.
+	* ESP8266: In the Tools menu of the Arduino IDE you will see a `Flash Size` submenu.
 Choose `FS: 1MB`.
+	* ESP32: Use the defaults - no need to make any changes.
 4. Now connect your ESP8266 to your computer via USB and select the `ESP8266 Sketch Data Upload` item from the tools menu.
 You will see all the files in your `data` directory, including those in the `wt` subdirectory being loaded onto your ESP8266.
 The process is the same for ESP32, though the specific names/menu items will be different.
 5. Finally you can proceed as usual and compile / upload *PurpleHaze* to your ESP8266.
 ![](doc/images/ArduinoToolsMenu.png)